 Broccoli

-How does fiber contribute to better digestion?
+How do fibers contribute to better digestion?

-Difference between soluble and insoluble fiber
+Difference between soluble and insoluble fibers

 Role of fiber in the digestive system